How to Avoid Holiday Hackers | Auctioneer Software

 Key Loggers

-A key logger is a small piece of software that will record every keystroke you make once it’s downloaded on your computer.
+A key logger is a small piece of software that will record every keystroke you make once it’s downloaded to your computer.
 The hacker can then access every keystroke you make and therefore all of your information like usernames, credit card numbers, passwords, and more.

 Cookie Theft